Uninen/tauri-vue-template/README.md

 ## Setting Up

 1. Install [Tauri Prerequisites](https://tauri.studio/v1/guides/getting-started/prerequisites)
-2. Clone and install dependencies (the project is configured for `pnpm`):
+2. Clone and install frontend dependencies (this template uses `pnpm` by default but you can use whatever package manager you like):

 ```sh
 pnpm i